 - Best Kneeling Chair: DRAGONN Ergonomic Kneeling Chair

 - Most Striking: Herman Miller Sayl Ergonomic Office Chair

 - Best Gaming Chair: GT Omega PRO

-Best Overall: Modway Articulate Mesh Office Chair
+Best Value: Modway Articulate Mesh Office Chair

 This well-priced, upright ergonomic office chair has a breathable mesh back and plush fabric seat cushion.
 You can adjust both the back height and the seat depth to fit your body perfectly.
 Also, two sturdy armrests help you maintain proper alignment.
 Incline or recline the chair as desired, thanks to the tilt tension and lock functions.
 Five hooded dual-caster wheels let you glide effortlessly even over carpet.
 Choose from six colors.